 In 1903, CSM expanded north into Southern Rhodesia (Zimbabwe) with the purchase of the Mnene farm south of Belingwe (Mberengwa).
 Because of adverse conditions, a permanent presence was not established until 1908.
 From Mnene, CSM added several additional mission stations – principally in the Mberengwa area.
 For the first 30 years, CSM missions in Zimbabwe were regarded as part of the Swedish Lutheran mission in South Africa.
 In 1934, it was decided that Zimbabwe should have its own CSM missionary committee.

-The Swedish Church in Zimbabwe became an independent church in 1963 as the Evangelical Lutheran Church of Southern Rhodesia – now known as the Evangelical Lutheran Church in Zimbabwe (ELCZ).
-As such, it took over administration of all work (including the missions) previously directed by CSM.
-Jonas Shiri was consecrated as the first African bishop in 1975.
+The Church of Sweden became an independent church in 1963 as the Evangelical Lutheran Church in Southern Rhodesia now known as the Evangelical Lutheran Church in Zimbabwe (ELCZ).

 - 1920 – Masase Mission

 - Type I – Svenska Kyrkans Missionsstyrelse Forlag